 Sea Turtle Open House

-Drop in to learn more about sea turtles and why they strand on the beaches of Cape Cod in the fall.
-What will this year’s stranding season be like?
-Join us on Saturday, November 24, to find out and get a behind-the-scenes look at our rescue efforts.
+What will this year's sea turtle stranding season be like?
+Drop in on Saturday, November 30 (12:00–4:00 pm), to learn more about sea turtles, find out why they strand on the beaches of Cape Cod in the fall, and get a behind-the-scenes look at our rescue efforts.

 - A "behind-the-scenes" tour of our wet lab, where incoming turtles are processed

 - Touch tables of natural history items